cawoodm/powowshell/README.md

 ##Components
 A component is just a script with some basic requirements
-* It must declares it's PARAMETERS with types
+* It must declare its PARAMETERS with types
 * If it accepts INPUT, it gets the data as a String from the pipeline (stdin) with parameter $InputObject
 * If it provides OUTPUT, it writes it's output as a String to the pipeline (stdout) with Write-Output
 * It writes any errors to the pipeline (stderr) with Write-Error